just4jc/corda/docs/source/key-concepts-data-model.rst

 consume/destroy, these are called **inputs**, and contains a set of new states that it will create, these are called **outputs**.

-Comparisons of the Corda data model with Bitcoin and Ethereum can be found in the White Papers.
+Comparisons of the Corda data model with Bitcoin and Ethereum can be found in the white papers.

 States
 ------